vertex-lab/website/content/docs/faq.md

 {{% details title="Do I always need to connect to get a result?" closed="true"%}}

-DVMs return signed nostr events that can be cached by clients, shared between them, kept locally for offline usage and so on.
+DVMs return signed nostr events that can be cached by clients, shared between them, or kept locally for offline usage.

 {{% /details %}}